Guide to the Religions in Fiji© FijiPocketGuide.com

 Where to Experience Hinduism and Islam in Fiji as a Tourist

 Visitors to Fiji will have the opportunity to see Hindu temples and Muslim mosques in the main towns and cities across Fiji.
 The main drawcard for visiting the temples is often the vibrant facades and interiors, boasting impressive forms of architecture.
-Some of the must-see Hindu temples in Fiji include the Sri Siva Subramanya Swami Temple in Nadi and the Naag Mandir Temple in Labasa.
+Some must-see Hindu temples in Fiji include the Sri Siva Subramanya Swami Temple in Nadi and the Naag Mandir Temple in Labasa.

 Hindu Denominations Represented in Fiji